 ‘So humble yourselves under the mighty power of God, and at the right time he will lift you up in honor.
 Give all your worries and cares to God, for he cares about you.’

-PS: Mustard Seed Blog is a participant in the Amazon Services LLC Associates Program.
-As an Amazon affiliate, I receive a small commission on sales made through links on my site (at no cost to you.)
+PS: Below are some Amazon Affiliate Amazon links.
+As an Amazon affiliate, I receive a small commission on sales made through links on my site (at no additional cost to you.)